ricassiocosta/ricassiocosta/README.md

 I'm a Brazilian Software Developer 👨‍💻.

-- 🔭 I’m a System Analyst at [Instituto Atlântico](https://www.atlantico.com.br)
+- 🔭 I’m a Software Engineer at [Instituto Atlântico](https://www.atlantico.com.br)
-- 💻 Currently working with microservices in GO
+- 💻 Currently working with microservices in GO focusing on security
 - 📫 Studying Node.js and React.js at [@RocketSeat](https://github.com/RocketSeat)

 #### You can find me (and read some of my articles) on: